Updated: March 28, 2025

 Gain full visibility into supply and demand

-Step 1: Collect and aggregate data
+Step 1: How to collect and aggregate data?

 An efficient forecasting method is contingent upon a wide selection of relevant and accurate data points.
 Here’s what data you need to lay the groundwork for a successful prediction model:

-Step 2: Get your data in order
+Step 2: How to get your data in order?

 Common tasks involved in data preparation include: